ABOUT

 • Age: 21+

-• Certifications: Wilderness First Responders (WFR) and current CPR
+• Current Wilderness First Responder (WFR) and CPR certifications

 Outdoor Technical Skills Our course areas are incredibly diverse, and we look for that same diversity in the technical skills of our instructional staff.
 We seek instructors with experience in at least one, if not multiple, of the following areas: backpacking, backcountry navigation, managing groups in hazardous weather, rock climbing, mountaineering, flatwater canoeing, whitewater canoeing, and sea kayaking.
 Most importantly, we look for and build upon a subtle, yet important skill: outdoor judgment -the ability to make a sound, safe decision under challenging circumstances.
 Logistics coordinators are not required to have the above technical skills, although outdoor experience is valuable.